zanedr/front-end-submissions-public/1608/2-module/fire-bae/lacey-dale-ian.md

 # Specification Adherence

-If zero values acceptable - then bump up to a 4
+* 4 - Bumped to a 4 with the zero value fix!

-* 3 - No approach was taken that is counter to the spirit of the project and its learning goals.
-There are no features missing from above that make the application feel incomplete or hard to use.

 # Risk Taking and Creativity